The S4 was one of the more popular Roborock options because of its lower than premium cost and high-end performance.

 An invisible wall is a line that blocks the robot from going past it like a wall, hence the term.
 In comparison, the no-go zone is a rectangular or square “zone” that you draw on the map, blocking the robot from going into it.

-You can prevent the robot from going into a pet zone or an area rug with lots of tassels.
+You can prevent the robot from entering a pet zone or an area rug with lots of tassels.

 With this feature on, the robot will automatically increase suction if it detects carpet.
-So you can leave it at a lower setting to maximize run time, without having to manually switch to a higher power setting if it goes on carpet.
+So you can leave it at a lower setting to maximize run time without manually switching to a higher power setting if it goes on carpet.

-The LIDAR sensor permits the S4 Max to monitor its location in real-time.
+The LIDAR sensor permits the S4 Max to monitor its real-time location.
 With the initial scan, the laser sensor will fire signals around the room to determine its shape.
 If you’re running the robot the first time, you’ll see in real-time the status of the run, where the robot is, area size, and more.

-Once the run is complete, you’ll have the option to save the map and add more maps if you live in a multi-story home.
+Once the run is complete, you can save the map and add more maps if you live in a multi-story home.
 Make sure to activate the “muti-level” feature to save additional maps.

 Piggy-backing on the previous section, the S4 Max can save up to 4 map levels.
 One feature I like is the quick-start guide for creating new maps, making the process more straightforward.